-3.3.1.1 Definition of REC/CECs in Austria
+4.3.1.1 Definition of REC/CECs in Austria

-- Foundation: The formation of energy communities under Austrian law may be organised in any form of legal entity, be it an association, a cooperative, or even a limited or stock company, as long as it consists of at least two members and is entitled to exercise rights and be subject to obligations in its own name. - An energy community is a legal entity that consists of at least two (natural or legal) members. - Participation & Membership: - An energy community should have at least two members. - Possible members or shareholders of a REC are: - Natural persons, municipalities, legal entities of local authorities or other legal persons governed by public law (e.g. the Republic of Austria for the police station in a village/town) as well as small and medium-sized enterprises ("SMEs"). - In the case of private companies, the participation in a REC must not be their main economic or professional activity [EAG §79 (2)]. - Large companies and, in general, electricity and natural gas companies within the meaning of the ElWOG and the GWG 2011 (Gas Management Act, Gaswirtschaftsgesetz 2011); and large commercial and industrial companies are excluded from a REC. - The participation of generators delivering electric energy to a grid in a local or regional area is permitted, provided that they are not controlled by a (electric or gas) utility, electricity supplier, or electricity trader [EIWOG §16c (1)]. - Possible members or shareholders of a CEC are: - Natural persons, legal entities and local authorities [ElWOG § 16b (2)]. - There is a restriction of decision-making powers to members which do not engage in commercial activities on a large scale and for which the energy industry is not the primary area of business activity; - Large and medium-sized enterprises and those enterprises which have the function of an electricity undertaking within the meaning of [EIWOG § 7 (1) cif 11] are excluded from control [EIWOG § 16b (2)].
+- Foundation: The formation of energy communities under Austrian law may be organised in any form of legal entity, be it an association, a cooperative, or even a limited or stock company, as long as it consists of at least two members and is entitled to exercise rights and be subject to obligations in its own name. - An energy community must be a "separate legal entity".
+This means that an energy community must assume a certain legal form, i.e. it must be a legal entity. - o An energy community should have at least two members.

+Participation & Membership:

+- Possible members or shareholders of a REC are: - Natural persons, municipalities, legal entities of local authorities or other legal persons governed by public law (e.g. the Republic of Austria for the police station in a village/town or a district authority) as well as small and medium-sized enterprises ("SMEs"). - In the case of private companies, the participation in a REC must not be their main economic or professional activity [EAG §79 (2)]. - Large companies and, in general, electricity and natural gas companies within the meaning of the ElWOG and the GWG 2011 (Gas Management Act, Gaswirtschaftsgesetz 2011); and large commercial and industrial companies are excluded from a REC. - The participation of generators delivering electric energy to a grid in a local or regional area is permitted, provided that they are not controlled by a (electric or gas) utility, electricity supplier, or electricity trader [EIWOG §16c (1)]. - Branches of larger food retailers are only permitted to participate in an REC if they are not large companies.
+In the latter case, participation in a CEC is possible. - o Possible members or shareholders of a CEC are:

-- While members or shareholders of a REC must be located "in the vicinity" of the REC, this is not necessary for the members or shareholders of a CEC. - Corporate forms: Energy communities may be organised as an association (Verein), cooperative (Genossenschaft), business partnership (e.g. open / limited partnership (OG/KG)) or corporation (e.g. Stock Corporation (Aktiengesellschaft) or Limited liability company, Ltd (GmbH)) or a similar association with legal personality [EAG §79 (2)]; - A latter mentioned type with a legal personality is for example a community of owners under the Austrian Condominium Act (Wohnungseigentumsgesetz).
+- Natural persons, legal entities and local authorities [EIWOG § 16b (2)].
+Electricity and natural gas companies or large companies may also participate, but only natural persons, local authorities and small companies may exercise control in the CEC. - According to the recommendation of the EU Commission, small companies are all companies that employ fewer than 50 people and whose annual turnover or annual balance sheet does not exceed EUR 10 million (Para.
+2 OJ L 124 of 20 May 2003, p.
+36-41).
+In the case of affiliated companies (e.g. parent company and subsidiary), the number of employees, turnover, etc. are considered together. - While members or shareholders of a REC must be located "in the vicinity" of the REC, this is not necessary for the members or shareholders of a CEC. - Corporate forms: Energy communities may be organised as an association (Verein), cooperative (Genossenschaft), business partnership (e.g. open / limited partnership (OG/KG)) or corporation (e.g. Stock Corporation (Aktiengesellschaft) or Limited liability company, Ltd (GmbH)) or a similar association with legal personality [EAG §79 (2)]; - A latter mentioned type with a legal personality is for example a community of owners under the Austrian Condominium Act (Wohnungseigentumsgesetz).